How does Kumon encourage children to think for themselves?

 At the start of their Kumon journey

-How can Kumon worksheets actually teach the child?
+How can Kumon worksheets actually teach children?

 When introducing worksheets that have new concepts, the Instructor may assign these so that your child works on them in class, to ensure that your child is supported and can be guided.
 The worksheets show example answers, clues and hints to help students work out the correct process independently.
 They can then apply this learning to other similar questions in the worksheets that they do afterwards at home.